goossaert/kingdb/doc/kingdb.md

 ###Closing a database

-You can just let the database object go out of scope, which will close it.
-If you need to access databases with a pointer, deleting the pointer will close the database.
+You can just let the `Database` object go out of scope, which will close it.
+If you need to access a `Database` with a pointer, deleting the pointer will close the database.

     // Example 1: Explicitly closing the database (not required) kdb::DatabaseOptions db_options;